CausalLearning/SparseFool/README.md

 # SparseFool
-This repository contains the official implementation of SparseFool algorithm described in [[1]](https://arxiv.org/abs/1811.02248).
+This repository contains the official PyTorch implementation of SparseFool algorithm described in [[1]](https://arxiv.org/abs/1811.02248).

 ## Requirements